NoXPhasma/protondb_faq/README.md

 -  [Norwegian](README_NO.md) (Translated by [MagZu](https://github.com/magzu))

 ## Introduction
-With this FAQ we want to cover the most important questions related to the usage of ProtonDB and of course technical questions which occur very often on the Discord.
+With this FAQ, we want to cover the most important questions related to the usage of ProtonDB and of course technical questions which occur very often on the Discord.
 If you want to participate or have suggestions, don't hesitate to contact us on [Discord](https://discord.gg/uuwK9EV) or send us issues and pull requests.

 ## Table of content
-  - [[ProtonDB] The "Run" and "Install" buttons don't seem to work on Firefox.](#protondb-the-run-and-install-buttons-dont-seem-to-work-on-firefox)
+  - [[ProtonDB] The "Run" and "Install" buttons doesn't seem to work on Firefox.](#protondb-the-run-and-install-buttons-dont-seem-to-work-on-firefox)
   - [Why do my games crash on start, run very slow or have rendering issues?](#why-do-my-games-crash-on-start-run-very-slow-or-have-rendering-issues)
   - [My game crashes after a while but works fine without esync](#my-game-crashes-after-a-while-but-works-fine-without-esync)
   - [The game doesn't show any text](#the-game-doesnt-show-any-text)